Ferretelic/GoogleMapsRecommender/README.md

         * `geo_k_neighbors` $[5, 10, 15, 20]$: Number of nearest neighbors ($k$-NN).
         * `geo_weight` $[0.1, 1.0]$: Constant weight for item-item edges.

+You can check the results of validations in `validations` branch.

 ### 5.3.
 Baseline and Best Configuration

 After a series of experiments, we identified the following configuration as the baseline and best performing model: